-• One year of college level Spanish OR at least one year of high school in which the primary language of instruction was Spanish.
-Completion of two years of college level foreign language is strongly preferred.
+NOTE: One year of high school in which the primary language of instruction was Spanish may be used to satisfy the language requirement for admission purposes.
+Completion of two years of college level Spanish is strongly recommended.

-STATISTICS SEL PRE
+STATISTICS AND DATA SCIENCE SEL PRE